 A radiologic technologist is a healthcare worker who specializes in imaging tests like X-ray, MRI, and CT scans, performed primarily in diagnostic capacities.
 Some radiologic technologists will specialize in certain disciplines related to specific areas of the body, such as mammography, for example.

 Radiologic technologists will have close working relationships with the radiologists who interpret the images.

 In order for doctors to be able to do their jobs, the technician has to be thorough and accurate in their imaging technique.

-They’ll also be responsible for keeping patients as comfortable as possible during their tests, which can sometimes be frightening and stressful for the patient.
-Radiology is a full time job that comes with a fairly high median income.
-Radiologic technologists can steadily increase their income over time by developing specialties, and by acquiring more experience over time.
+They’ll also be responsible for keeping patients as comfortable as possible during their tests, which can sometimes be frightening and stressful for those undergoing them.
+Radiologic technologists can steadily increase their income over time by developing specialties and by acquiring more experience.